samu2604/cs228-notes/inference/map/index.md

 As we have seen above, if a solution $$\bfx, \bfx^f$$ agrees on the factors for some $$\delta$$, then we can guarantee that this solution is optimal.

 If the optimal $$\bfx, \bfx^f$$ do not agree, finding the MAP assignment from this solution is still NP-hard.
 However, this is usually not a big problem in practice.
 From the point of view of theoretical guarantees, if each $$\bar \theta_i^{\delta^*}$$ has a unique maximum, then the problem will be decodable.
 If this guarantee is not met by all variables, we can clamp the ones that can be uniquely decoded to their optimal values and use exact inference to find the remaining variables' values.

+Below are some options for decoding, it turns out that because it is easy to evaluate $$ \theta \ \forall x $$, the best solution is to generate many candidates $$ x $$ and pick the one with highest score.

+{% include maincolumn_img.html src='assets/img/decoding_options.png' caption='Options for decoding the MAP assignment.' %}

 ## Other methods